arbor-sim/arbor/README.md

 ## MPI

 Set the `WITH_MPI` option either via the ccmake interface, or via the command line as shown below.
-For the time being our CMake configuration does not try to detect MPI.
-Instead, it relies on the user specifying an MPI wrapper for the compiler by setting the `CXX` and `CC` environment variables.
+To ensure that CMake detects MPI correctly, you should specify the MPI wrapper for the compiler by setting the `CXX` and `CC` environment variables.

 ```
 export CXX=mpicxx